jessesquires/jessesquires.com/_posts/2020-01-08-observing-appearance-changes-on-ios-and-macos.md

 I was hoping to find an equivalent `NSTraitCollection` in AppKit, but unfortunately that does not exist.
 Solving this will require some creativity.

 After some searching online, I found that the [`UserDefaults`](https://developer.apple.com/documentation/foundation/userdefaults) key for the appearance setting on macOS is `"AppleInterfaceStyle"`.
 Of course, this is not officially documented.
-But this is the only solution I could find without having a proper API like iOS.

 If you did not know, you can respond to changes in `UserDefaults` via [key-value observing](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html) and [since iOS 9.3 and macOS Sierra](http://dscoder.com/defaults.html) KVO will notify of changes made by other programs.
-That is exactly what I needed.

 ```swift
 // in a view controller or similar